NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

                 - data_5

-The ``overfit`` flag, when applied to one of the partitions, introduces this partition in the fitted data, i.e., the training and validation are blind to that partition and will work normally.
+The ``overfit`` flag, when applied to one of the partitions, introduces this partition in the fitted data, i.e., the training and validation always include that partition and will work normally.
 This is useful for very broad scans where we want to find an architecture which is able to fit, without worrying about things like overlearning which might be a second-order problem.